byteface/chode/README.md

 REMEMBER - To work your cursor must be ON THE LINE YOU WANT TO RUN and then press save.

-try some of these examples. install plugin, paste these into a document, put cursor on line, press save.
+why not try some of these examples. install plugin, paste these into a document, put cursor on line, press save.

 #p: css round corners

-#p: jquery last item in a list

 #p: abstract class java

-#p: python run terminal command

 #p: reverse array in java

-#p: jquery last element

-#p:reverse array in Java :css :gist :verbose
+#p:reverse array in Java

+# NOTICE THIS ONE HAS A PARAMETER - see about them below
+#p:compare arrays python :v

+The code block from teh top post is injected into your code.

+## PARAMETERS

+:v

+makes it verbose. which means it add the whole post not just the first <code> block.
+Without the :v flag we only paste the first code block

+try it yourself

+#p:compare arrays python :v

+or

 #p:compare arrays python

-#p: singleton in python

-The top post is returned.
-You probs just want to delete the comments and keep whats in the <code> block.
+will get very different results